CumulusNetworks/docs/content/nvidia-air/Quick-Start.md

 ### Edit Simulations

-From a simulation, click **Workspace > Edit Simulation** to edit various aspects of your sim.
+From a simulation, click **Workspace > Edit Simulation** to edit various aspects of your simulation.

 - **Name**: Edit the simulation's name.
 Simulations can share the same name.
 Air assigns a unique identifier to each simulation to differentiate between them.
 - **Organization**: Assign the simulation to an organization.
 This will assign this exact simulation to an organization.
 The simulation that is assigned to the organization is not a copy or clone of the simulation.
 This means that each user with appropriate permissions will have access to the simulation and may edit it.
 For more information, refer to [Organizations](https://docs.nvidia.com/networking-ethernet-software/nvidia-air/Organizations).